 So then, buttons or touchscreen?
 Touchscreens have a quicker response time than button units.
 However, they eat up battery life faster, can potentially freeze in cold climates, and aren't the most compatible with thick gloves.
-We also found the majority of touchscreen GPS devices we tested weren't as advanced as smartphones.
-Button devices, however, work with thick gloves, have better battery life, and are more reliable in extreme temperatures.
+We also found that most touchscreen GPS devices we tested weren't as advanced as smartphones.
+Button devices work with thick gloves, have better battery life, and are more reliable in extreme temperatures.
 The downside is they operate slower, and typing waypoints is more time-consuming.
 What it comes down to is your personal preference.
 Do you prefer a more modern unit that operates quickly?
 Or do you value reliability above all else?

-GPS units work by communicating with satellites orbiting the earth designed to read and triangulate signals sent from the unit.
-In the United States, the Department of Defense manages the GPS network, a series of 33 satellites that transmit both positional and timing data.
-When a GPS unit contacts at least four satellites, it can pinpoint your position with a decent degree of accuracy, although terrain and conditions can affect this.
-Some of the units we tested are also able to interface with other countries' satellites, including the 26 satellites of the Russian GLONASS system or 26 more from the European Union's Galileo network.
+GPS units communicate with satellites orbiting the earth designed to read and triangulate signals sent from the unit.
+The Department of Defense manages the GPS network in the United States, a series of 33 satellites that transmit both positional and timing data.
+When a GPS unit contacts at least four satellites, it can pinpoint your position accurately, although terrain and conditions can affect this.
+Some of the units we tested can also interface with other countries' satellites, including the 26 satellites of the Russian GLONASS system or 26 more from the European Union's Galileo network.
 The more satellites, the faster and more accurately you can identify your position.

-The fastest — and most accurate — unit we tested was the Garmin GPSMAP 66st, as that is the only unit that was able to access all three of those satellite networks and improve its signal with WAAS.
-However, many of the other units we tested were able to achieve accuracy within 10 feet very quickly.
-Although the Montana 700 and inReach Explorer+ were nearly as speedy as the 66st, even basic units like the eTrex 32x impressed us with how quickly they were able to lock onto a signal after powering on.
+The fastest and most accurate unit we tested was the Garmin GPSMAP 66st, as that is the only unit that could access all three of those satellite networks and improve its signal with WAAS.
+However, many of the other units we tested achieved accuracy within 10 feet very quickly.
+Although the Montana 700 and inReach Explorer+ were nearly as speedy as the 66st, even basic units like the eTrex 32x impressed us with how quickly they could lock onto a signal after powering on.

 Weight and Size

 Just as a point of comparison, there are also a variety of GPS Watches that can log backcountry travel information.
 These are popular among trail runners, mountain guides, hikers, and backpackers.
-They are a great alternative to handheld units if you're looking to go light but have a much shorter battery life, a significantly smaller display, and may not offer the same capabilities as the handheld units featured here.
+They are a great alternative to handheld units if you're looking to go light but have a much shorter battery life and a significantly smaller display.
+They may not offer the same capabilities as the handheld units featured here.

-The majority of units we reviewed are astonishingly versatile; sporting functions well outside the realm of navigation, ranging from flashlight to calculator to texting.
+Most units we reviewed are astonishingly versatile; sporting functions well outside navigation, ranging from flashlight to calculator to texting.
 We won't dive too deeply into every function of each model we tested but rather will discuss a few important ones.

 You don't need that many waypoints to get you through a trip, even a pretty long one.
 Even 500 waypoints — the minimum number on the units we tested, on the inReach Explorer+ — is likely more than most people would need at one time.
 They're also very easy to save on a computer and then delete after you're back home.
-If, however, you plan on holding on to waypoints from multiple trips, conducting involved science surveys, or embarking on a mapping mission — you might want to aim high.
+If you plan on holding on to waypoints from multiple trips, conducting detailed science surveys, or embarking on a mapping mission, aim high.
 The eTrex Touch 35 offers the best capability in the smallest package.
-But for many of these units, you can also boost your unit's memory with a microSD card; only the inReach Explorer+ and eTrex 10 don't support extra external memory.
+But for many of these units, you can also boost your memory with a microSD card; only the inReach Explorer+ and eTrex 10 don't support extra external memory.

 Electronic vs. Differential Compass